What is Product Marketing? A Comprehensive Guide

-Product marketing is probably one of the most misunderstood but critical function in modern businesses.
+Product marketing is probably one of the most misunderstood but critical functions in modern businesses.
 It lives at the intersection of product development, marketing, and sales, and ensures that a product not only launches properly, but continues to thrive once it does.
 But what is product marketing, and why does it matter so much?

 In other words, if you are a marketing professional, product manager, or business owner, this post will geekify product marketing for you.
 We’re going to define product marketing, what it involves, it’s roles, it’s responsibilities and even touch on how it differs from the other marketing activities.
 When you’re done, you’ll understand better why product marketing is a fundamental growth engine for the business.